ESL Questions About Quake

 5. Imagine you are in a building during an earthquake.
 Write a short paragraph describing what you would do to stay safe.

-See also ESL Questions About Counter-strike: Global Offensive
+See also ESL Questions About The Sims

 Intermediate ESL Writing Questions about Quake